vishnuvarrdhan/Postgres-ETL/README.md

 Because a star schema database has a small number of tables and clear join paths, queries run faster than they do against an OLTP system.
 Small single-table queries, usually of dimension tables, are almost instantaneous.
 Large join queries that involve multiple tables take only seconds or minutes to run.

-In a star schema database design, the dimensions are linked only through the central fact table.
-When two dimension tables are used in a query, only one join path, intersecting the fact table, exists between those two tables.
-This design feature enforces accurate and consistent query results.

 #### Load performance and administration